Mark Noyce

-Mark Noyce (born 3 March 1974) is an English actor, writer, film director and producer.
+Mark Noyce (born 3 March 1974) is an English actor, writer, film director and producer, and former martial artist.

 Early life

-Noyce was born in Peterborough, Cambridgeshire, the son of May Doreen (Bayford) and William Charles Albert Noyce.
-He attended Fulbridge infants and junior schools and received his secondary education at Walton Community School before moving on to Peterborough Regional College.
+Noyce was born in Peterborough, Cambridgeshire.
+He received his secondary education at Walton Community School before moving on to Peterborough Regional College.

 Martial arts career

 Noyce first started training in the Lau Gar style of Kung-Fu at the age of 6 after his father had seen Enter the Dragon starring Bruce Lee.
 He appeared on the competitive scene in the early 1980s and retired at the age of 24 as world forms champion.
 He was quoted as saying, "I knew I’d peaked and was really struggling to motivate myself so it was definitely the right thing to do."